Institute of Education (Dublin): Academic offering

 The Institute provides several programmes, all within the Senior Cycle of the Irish educational system.
 Those who wish to study full-time are known as day students and pay standard yearly fees.
 Students may also attend the school's part-time and evening "grind" classes, which take place in the evenings and Saturday mornings, with intensive tuition and fees based on the number of subjects taken.
 Intensive five-day revision courses are also available during regular school holidays, such as Christmas, Easter, winter mid-term break, and May and August.
 Study skills seminars are available in September.
 The Institute also runs preparation courses for the Health Professions Admissions Test (HPAT).

 The Institute of Education is an official exam centre for Irish Leaving Certificate and BioMedical Admissions Test.

-Finance
+Ownership

 Unlike other secondary schools in the country, the Institute receives no government funding and is therefore not subject to the school rules and regulations put in place by the Department of Education.

+The Institute of Education is privately owned and was historically associated with the Kearns family.
+In April 2023, the school was acquired by Dukes Education, a UK-based international education group.
+The transaction, valued at approximately €130 million, encompassed the Institute's properties on Leeson Street, appraised at €30 million, and £8.6 million in cash.
+The educational business itself was valued at over €91 million.